-You register as usual (leaving a 50% deposit like everyone else), then at check-in, your $200 total discount will be deducted from your balance.
+You register as usual at the discounted group room rate (leaving a 50% deposit like everyone else), then at check-in, an additional $150 discount will be deducted from your balance, $200 savins in total.
 We’re having helpers register just like everyone else because we’ve had helpers flake in the past & it really leaves us in a bad position.
-If you sign up to be a helper and bail less than a month before Yarn School, you’ll forfeit your deposit just like anyone else cancelling late would.
+If you sign up to be a helper and bail after the refund deadline, you’ll forfeit your deposit just like anyone else canceling late would.

 Dye Lab Helper (must be able to stay thru Monday morning): You’ll work all day Friday in the Dye Lab, assisting Adrian however she needs it, and rinsing, spinning, and hanging up everyone’s fiber.
 You’ll take your own Dye Lab session with the add-on group on Sunday, and help Adrian and Charlene rinse Sunday’s Dye Lab fiber.
 NOTE: Dye Lab Helper will miss the field trip to the alpaca ranch.
 Preference is given to helpers with Yarn School/Dye Lab experience.
 You need to be able to stay up late rinsing, so this is not a good fit for early birds.